A 0% intro APR credit card may be your best bet for a short-term no-interest loan, as long as you read the fine print.

 The Bank of America content in this article was updated April 3, 2023.

-A card with a 0% introductory APR can come in especially handy if you don’t have enough cash to cover a big purchase, such as a new refrigerator.
+A card with a 0 percent introductory APR can come in especially handy if you don’t have enough cash to cover a big purchase, such as a new refrigerator.
 You can pay off the purchase during the intro period and steer clear of paying interest.
 Or, maybe you owe $5,000 on a high-interest card.
-You can transfer that balance to a 0% card and can save yourself some serious cash while you pay it off.
+You can transfer that balance to a 0 percent card and can save yourself some serious cash while you pay it off.

-A 0% APR credit card may be your best bet for a short-term, no-interest loan, as long as you read the fine print and plan carefully.
-Here are a few things to keep in mind if you decide to go this route:
+A 0 percent APR credit card may be your best bet for a short-term, no-interest loan, as long as you read the fine print and plan carefully.
+Here are a few things to keep in mind if you decide to go this route.

 Consider your options

-Many issuers extend 0% APR offers to new cardholders, but not all are created equal.
-For example, some cards provide generous introductory periods, while others provide healthy bonuses.
+Many issuers extend 0 percent APR offers to new cardholders, but not all are created equal.
+For example, some cards provide generous introductory periods, while others offer sign-up bonuses.
 As you’re reviewing your options, keep the following tips in mind.

 - Length of introductory period: Some cards are better for balance transfers than purchases.
-The Citi Custom Cash℠ Card, for instance, offers a 15-month 0% intro APR period for purchases and balance transfers (then a variable APR of 16.24% to 26.24%).
-The Discover it® Balance Transfer card provides only six months of 0% intro APR on purchases but 18 months on balance transfers (then a variable APR of 14.24% to 25.24%).
+The Citi Custom Cash℠ Card, for instance, offers a 15-month 0 percent intro APR period for purchases and balance transfers (then a variable APR of 18.74 percent to 28.74 percent).
+The Discover it® Balance Transfer card provides only six months of 0% intro APR on purchases but 18 months on balance transfers (then a variable APR of 16.74 percent to 27.74 percent).